freeCodeCamp/freeCodeCamp/guide/english/php/loop/index.md

 ```

 # Do...While loop
-Loop through a block of code one and continue loop if condition is true.
+Loop through a block of code once and continue to loop if the condition is true.

 ## Syntax
 ```php